- Pain in the heel often to the point of not being able to put weight on the heel

 Where is the soleus muscle?

-It attaches on the heads of both the large (tibia) and small (fibula) bones of the lower leg, traveling down the leg to join with the Achilles’ tendon.
-The Achilles’ tendon continues down the back of the leg to connect to the heel bone.
+It attaches to the large bone in the shin (tibia) and to the head of the small bone (fibula) also in the lower leg.
+It travels down the back of leg to join with the Achilles’ tendon.
+The Achilles’ tendon continues down to connect to the heel bone (calcaneus).

 What movements does the soleus control?